lynxthecat/cake-autorate/README.md

 A compromise bandwidth has to be set, and typically this means lost bandwidth in exchange for latency control that only works some of the time.
-In any case this compromise is hardly ideal.
+In any case, this compromise is hardly ideal.

 ![image of Bandwidth Compromise](./Bandwidth-Compromise.png)